About

 Scholarships & Prizes

-• Awarded for achieving a First in every exam (BA in German, Oxford, Finals).
+• Awarded for a First in every examination (BA in German, Finals).